 How to Remove Jeans Stains with 4 Simple Steps

 Jeans are a wardrobe staple for many people.
 They are comfortable, versatile, and go with just about every outfit.
 But over time, jeans can get dirty and stained.
-The good news is that there are some easy ways to remove those stubborn stains from your favorite pair of jeans.
+If you're wondering how to make old jeans look new, the good news is that there are some easy ways to remove those stubborn stains from your favorite pair of jeans.

-• The first step to removing stains from your old denim is to soak them in warm water and dish soap for at least 30 minutes.
+The first step to removing stains from your old denim is to soak them in warm water and dish soap for at least 30 minutes.
+Using hot water can cause shrinkage and fading, so it's better to use cold water.

 How to Disinfect Your Denim so You Can Wear Them Again